benbalter/benbalter.github.com/_posts/2015-11-18-tools-to-empower-open-collaboration.md

 ---
 title: Four characteristics of modern collaboration tools
-description: Today, open-source-inspired collaboration tools are open, linkable, asynchronous, and naturally capture and expose process.
-Ask yourself if you're working the way you'd like to work, or just the way everyone else does.
+description: "Today, open-source-inspired collaboration tools are open, linkable, asynchronous, and naturally capture and expose process.
+Ask yourself if you're working the way you'd like to work, or just the way everyone else does."
 ---

 At GitHub, we have a unique way of working.
 Some might say it's the future of knowledge work, others might say that we picked up a pair of bolt cutters a few years back, and now [everything looks like the lock on Wolf Blitzer's boat house](https://xkcd.com/801/).
 In reality, it's probably somewhere in between.